MicrosoftDocs/Hololens/hololens/hololens2-purchase.md

 | HoloLens 2 Development Edition | Canada, Germany, France, UK, Ireland, Japan, Australia, Italy, Switzerland, and New Zealand |
 - <sup>1</sup> This list is dynamic, check back for updates

-## Find an authorized HoloLens 2 reseller:
+## Find an authorized HoloLens 2 reseller
-See the below table for HoloLens 2 availability and purchase options by region.
+See the below tables for HoloLens 2 availability and purchase options by region.

 **APAC**